Jinjinov/job-interview-solid-principles-test/README.md

 ---

-Write an application (it can be a console / terminal application or an application with a GUI).
+Use the programming language of your choice to write an application (it can be a console / terminal application or an application with a GUI).
-Use the programming language of your choice.
 The code must be modular and easily extensible.
 After you complete the first 5 tasks you will receive 3 very short additional tasks to test if the code is really easily extensible.